sonic-net/sonic-mgmt/ansible/README.testbed.md

       vm_offset: 1

 ```
- - ARISTA01T1 ñ hostname for a VM
+ - ARISTA01T1 ‚Äì hostname for a VM
  - vlans - list of vlan offsets used in VM
- - vm_offset ñ offset of VM with base configured as vm_base in testbed.csv
+ - vm_offset ‚Äì offset of VM with base configured as vm_base in testbed.csv

  - In this example:
-   - Letís consider: vm_base == VM0100, vlan_base == ë100í
+   - Let‚Äôs consider: vm_base == VM0100, vlan_base == ‚Äò100‚Äô
    - First VM:
      - hostname ARISTA01T1
      - Uses VM with physical name VM0100